 - Everything is negotiable!

-By taking care of your estate jewelry you can enjoy years and years of wear from it, and if you purchase right, this type of jewelry only goes up in value.
-If you ever need your estate jewelry appraised, we suggest you contact the ASA and find a professional appraiser in your area, and if you ever have any estate jewelry to sell, we suggest you call us![/vc_column_text][/vc_column][/vc_row]
+By taking care of your estate jewelry you can enjoy years and years of wear from it.
+If you purchase based on the guidelines above, this type of jewelry only goes up in value.